Cavein254/obsidian-vault/data-bank/Deep Learning/Hyper-Parameter Optimization.md

 $$f(x) = \frac{1}{1 + e^{-x}}$$
 Their major disadvantage the output of $f(x)$ corresponds very little to the input of $x$ giving rise to the problem of vanishing gradient.
 ![](img/train.png)
-As the figure above shows when we have a *high bias* the data is under-fitting and when there is a *high variance* the data is over-fitting
+As the figure above shows when we have a *high bias* the data is under-fitting and when there is a *high variance* the data is over-fitting.
+A good model should have a low bias and low variance